ArshRomana1/SoulSocks2/SoulSocks/Readme.txt

 Added A search box, on the Basis of Brand. which is one of the property of my Class.
 Updates index.cshtml and updated an Index method in the SocksController.cs file

+(1700)
+Added a new fields and populated the database manually for that i had to update various files such as index.cshtml ,delete.cshtml etc and tried running it and it was working perfectly.
+NO ERRORS SO FAr